UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations/README.md

 ## How to use the modified TALYS version for TMC simulations.

 The modified TALYS version is meant to be used together with the Python program McPUFF, found at [McPUFF](https://github.com/UPTEC-F-23065/McPUFF.git).
-McPUFF calls TALYS during its execution and the only prerequisite is that the modified version of TALYS is compiled and on path.
+TALYS is called by McPUFF during its execution and the only prerequisite is that the modified version of TALYS is compiled and on path.

 ## License